goru001/goru001.github.io/_includes/cv.md

  I am a Machine Learning Engineer at <b>Haptik</b> working on fundamental Conversational-AI problems using <b>Deep Learning</b>.
 I have built the Intent Detection System for Haptik's NLU Engine, which is <b>25% more accurate</b> than their previous system, owning it from Research to Production.

+ I have authored research papers which have been accepted at top tier venues like <b>EMNLP NLP-OSS</b> workshop, <b>EMNLP Insights</b> workshop and <b>FIRE</b>.

- I am also the creator of open source [iNLTK library](https://github.com/goru001/inltk) which provides out of the box support for various NLP tasks, for low resource 12 Indic Languages.
-The library has <b>20,000+ downloads and 400+ stars</b> on GitHub.
+ I am also the creator of open source [iNLTK library](https://github.com/goru001/inltk) which provides out of the box support for various NLP tasks, for low resource 13 Indic Languages.
+The library has <b>40,000+ downloads, 600+ stars and 100+ forks</b> on GitHub.

  Previously, I have worked at <b>Goldman Sachs</b> with the User Experience and Productivity team on Analytics for Desktop Assistant, which is firm-wide used productivity tool.